 No one knows the precise cause of DPD.
-Most people with the disorder experienced combined factors of biology, development, psychology and temperament.
+Most people with the disorder experience combined factors of biology, development, psychology, and temperament.
 Many share the history of an overprotective or authoritarian parent in their childhood.

 Help for Dependent Personality Disorder Symptoms in Holly, Michigan

 Treatment helps people with DPD end their behavioral patterns and build healthier relationships.
 However, there is no quick cure for these heavily ingrained behaviors.
 But through residential dependent personality disorder treatment Holly Michigan offers, you can start enjoying a better life.